pldcanfly/pld-alarm/README.md

 # PLD Alarm

 A Clock application that is designed to run on a raspberry PI.
-And later on integrate with Home-Assitant or some homebrewn protocol.
+And later on integrate with Home-Assistant or some homebrewn protocol.

 Basically a replacement for an Echo Dot which I mainly use just as a clock that plays Radion when I need to wake up.
 I feel it could do more without creepily watching me sleep.